We offer free legal advice to Queensland’s LGBTI community

-The LGBTI Legal Service offers free and confidential legal advice to Queensland residents who identify as members of the diverse LGBTIQ+ community.
+The LGBTI Legal Service offers free and confidential legal advice to Queensland residents who identify as members of the diverse lesbian, gay, bisexual, trans and intersex community.

-Consultations can be held in-person at our Fortitude Valley office, via telephone or via videoconference for clients who live outside of Brisbane.
+Consultations are held in-person at our Fortitude Valley office, via telephone or via videoconference for clients who live outside of Brisbane.
 To ensure a solicitor who specialises in your type of legal issue is available, please telephone Client Services on (07) 3124 7160 to book an appointment.

-We can assist with many legal issues including family law, separations, relationship breakdowns, property settlements, domestic violence, surrogacies, parenting rights, criminal law, victims’ support, employment law, unfair dismissal, workplace bullying, harassment, gender identification, sex changes, civil law, administrative law, government decisions and Centrelink matters.
+We can assist with many legal issues including family law, domestic violence, surrogacy and parenting rights, criminal law (including victim support), employment law, gender identity, civil law, administrative law and government decisions, discrimination and human rights issues.

 Before attending your session, please read more about what to expect at our Legal Advice Consultations.